Mpal7/usedcar-scraper/README.md

 * Always check selenium ChromeDriver version compatibility with current browser version
 * Proxy mode not stable as the proxies used are free and can sometimes not work.

+## Dependencies
+to install dependencies use pip install -r requirements.txt

 ## usage:
 usage: scraping.py [-h] [--scraping {update}] [--browsing {proxy,no-proxy}] [--site {automobileit}] [--database DATABASE]